bitshares/bitshares.github.io-old/_posts/en/2015-06-07-migrating-to-bitshares-2.0.md

 ## Account Name Migration
 Under BitShares 2.0, accounts are transferrable and have different prices based upon the quality of the account name so that they can double as DNS names.
-All existing BTS account names will be migrated as "bts/${current_account_name}" to clear the main namespace.
-For the first month after launch the only person who will be able to register
-${current_account_name} will be "bts/${current_account_name}", but they must pay the fee appropriate for their name.
-The reason we did not simply migrate all account names is to prevent squatters from profiting by getting the account names cheaply on BTS.
+Starting immediately all BitShares delegates will only allow users to register non-premium names until BitShares 2.0 is released and can set the proper pricing.

 ## Open Order Migration
 All open orders will be canceled prior to the snapshot and their funds returned to their owners.